xmtp/xmtp-dot-org/vision/roadmap.md

 Users will be able to grant explicit permission for an app to use their account across sessions and will be able to revoke this permission at any time.

-### Secure key storage alternatives

-Users will be able to store XMTP private keys in secure contexts such as wallet apps.

-### UI Kit & React Hooks SDK

-Enable developers to focus on differentiating features by providing reusable messaging components via a [UI kit & React Hooks SDK](https://github.com/xmtp/xmtp-react).

 ---

 ## Pre-Preview 👀